Frequently Asked Questions

 Language skills

-English is our language of instruction.
-Thus, you must possess excellent skills in English before you start studying on the programme – otherwise you will not be able to follow classes.
-In order to ensure that places on the programme are only offered to students who indeed possess such language skills, all applicants who are not native speakers of English must submit evidence of their English language skills (such as language certificates) at the time of their application.
+This is necessary in order to ensure that all candidates really do have excellent skills in English (our official medium of instruction on this M.A.) by the time they start studying on the programme – otherwise they will not be able to follow classes.
+In order to ensure that places on the programme are only offered to students who indeed possess such language skills, all applicants who are not native speakers of English must submit evidence of their English language skills (language certificates) at the time of their application.
+For this kind of language certificates required, please see the "Admissions and Regulations" section of this website.

 “How important are German language skills?”